-What is the expiration policy for sites in the CAEN Lecture Recording Service?
+What is the Expiration Policy for sites and content within the CAEN Lecture Recording Service?

-In an effort to manage storage costs and address a large amount of content no longer being used, Lecture Recordings will now be available for a full year after the term has ended, then expire the following September.
+In an effort to manage storage costs and address a large amount of content no longer being used, Lecture Recordings will now be available for a full year after the term has ended, then expire at the end of the following September.

-For example: a Fall 2023 course site would be accessible through the end of the Fall 2024 term, then expire in September 2025; a Spring 2024 Lecture Recording site would similarly be available through the Spring 2025 term, then expire in September 2025.
-This will allow instructors leading courses taught only during a specific term to review the previous session while teaching the course again, or use that content to keep the class going in case of unexpected emergencies.
+For example: a Fall 2024 course site would be accessible through the end of the Fall 2025 term, then expire at the end of September 2026; a Spring 2025 Lecture Recording site would remain similarly available through the Spring 2026 term, then expire at the end of September 2025.
+This timing will allow instructional teams leading courses taught only during a specific term to review the previous session while teaching the course again, or to utilize that content as a means to keep the class going in case of unexpected emergencies.

 How will I know when my sites are going to expire?

 The Lecture Recording service has been in existence since 2006.
 An expiration policy was not considered at the time due to the then-low cost of storage with fewer than 150 classes and events sporadically using the system in a few dozen spaces.
-Today there are more than 400 classrooms, auditoria, and other spaces throughout the Ann Arbor campuses that feature the CAEN Lecture Recording service with over 2,500 courses and events regularly using the service throughout the year.
+Today, more than 425 classrooms, auditoria, and other venues throughout the Ann Arbor campuses feature the CAEN Lecture Recording service with over 2,500 courses and events regularly using the system throughout the year.

-A study of the system found that most recordings are never accessed again after the term has ended.
-Only a relative handful are reviewed around a year later as the course is about to be taught again.
-This means that content from 2006, which is most likely either out of date or irrelevant now, has been made available and remained untouched for well over a decade.
+A study of the system found that most recordings are never accessed again after the term has ended, with only a relative handful being reviewed around a year later as the course is about to be taught again.
+This means that content from 2006, which is most likely out of date or even irrelevant now, has been made available yet remained untouched for well over a decade.
 Due to the ever-increasing number of courses and events using the service, we can no longer offer a permanent storage option.

 What if I want to keep my Lecture Recordings longer?